its-sachink/Educative/Python 3 - An interactive deep dive/4_Regular Expressions/3_Case_Study_Roman_Numerals.md

 </br>
 - ④ 'MMMCCC' matches because all three M characters match, and the D?C?C?C? pattern matches CCC (the D is optional and is ignored).
 </br>
-- ⑤ 'MCMC' does not match.
-The first M matches, the second and third M characters are ignored, and the CM matches, but then the ＄ does not match because you’re not at the end of the string yet (you still have an unmatched C character).
+- ⑤ <mark>'MCMC' does not match.</mark> The first M matches, the second and third M characters are ignored, and the CM matches, but then the ＄ does not match because you’re not at the end of the string yet (you still have an unmatched C character).
 </br>
-- ⑥ Interestingly, an empty string still matches this pattern, because all the M characters are optional and ignored, and the empty string matches the D?C?C?C? pattern where all the characters are optional and ignored.
+- ⑥ <mark>Interestingly, an empty string still matches this pattern</mark>, because all the M characters are optional and ignored, and the empty string matches the D?C?C?C? pattern where all the characters are optional and ignored.
 </br>